jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 - Only PSCI CPU\_ON and CPU\_OFF functions are supported
 - Linux kernel does not support booting from secure EL2 on Armv8-R AArch64
 - Linux KVM does not support Armv8-R AArch64
-- Enabling the FVP parameter `cache_state_modelled` is incompatible with virtio devices
+- Device DMA memory cache-coherence issue: the FVP cache_state_modelled parameter will affect the cache coherence behavior of peripherals’ DMA.
+When users set cache_state_modelled=1, they also have to set cci400.force_on_from_start=1 to force the FVP to enable snooping on upstream ports.

 Change Log
 ----------